IdentityPython/pyMDOC-CBOR/README.md

  - `msow.selfsigned_x509cert`, using the private and the public keys returns a self-signed x509 certificate
  - `msow.hash_map`, digests that will be signed in the MSO
  - `msow.disclosure_map`, disclosure objects grouped by namespaces
+ - `msow.sign`, signs the MSO and returns it

 ### Parse a binary Mdoc